bencerochlitz/llm4090/README.md

 # llm4090
 Prototype LLM based on the GPT2 architecture that can be trained on a laptop 4090.
 Written in pytorch.

+- dataset ready for training and inference checkpoint are available in the repo
 - run training: cd python && python runner.py --mode=train
 - run inference: cd python && python runner.py --mode=infer